 - Set up a payment gateway: We recommend using Stripe as the site’s primary gateway alongside the Add PayPal Express Add On.
 This combination of gateways is the most direct to set up and the most reliable to maintain.

-- Learn how to add custom profile fields to membership checkout or member profiles using the Register Helper Add On.
-This developer-focused Add On allows you to build application forms, registration forms, and additional profile forms for logged-in members.
+- Learn how to add custom profile fields to membership checkout or member profiles using the user fields featured in PMPro.
+Create fields using the settings page or code more complex user fields using the User Fields API.
+This feature allows you to build application forms, registration forms, and additional profile forms for logged-in members.
 You can add most HTML form field types, from simple text input to file uploads and more.

 - Browse our library of other Add Ons.
 We have an extensive collection of free and premium licensed Add Ons that offer additional features for membership sites.
 These Add Ons are, like our core plugin, all open source and all available on GitHub.